SumitsHub/learn-react/01-fundamentals/README.md

 ```

 - destructure in function parameters (in our case props)
-- if you have console.log(props) - it won't be defined

 ```js
 const Book = ({ img, title, author }) => {